rasmol/rasmol/README.txt

                                   Introduction

-   This posting is made to announce the release of RasMol version 2.7.5.
-This release is based on RasMol 2.7.4.2, the final reference release for the 2.7.4 series.
+   This posting is made to announce the release of RasMol version 2.7.5.2 This release is based on RasMol 2.7.5.1.

+   This is a final update to the 2.7.5 series before release of the 2.7.6 release candidates, correcting some minor bugs and speeding up surface renderings by use of NearTree 3.1.
+The version of CBFlib used has also been updated.
+The changes made between the 2.7.5.1 release of 23 July 2009 and the 2.7.5.2 release were:

+     * Faster surface rendering by use of NearTree 3.1
+     * Updates to GTK version from T. Ikonen
+     * Use of CBFlib 0.9.2
+     * Use of CQRlib 1.1.2
+     * Minor bug fixes

    The changes made between the 2.7.5 release candidate release of 17 July 2009 and the formal release on 23 July 2009 were: